Developmental dysplasia of the hip

 Ultrasound is the test of choice in the infant (<6 months) as the proximal femoral epiphysis has not yet significantly ossified.
 Additionally, it has the advantage of being a real-time dynamic examination allowing the stability of the hip to be assessed with stress views.

 The extrusion index is a percentage measure of bony coverage of the femoral head by acetabulum in patients with fully matured femoral epiphyses.
-A value of less than 25% has been reported as normal 11.
+A value of <25% has been reported as normal 11.
 The greater the degree of acetabular dysplasia, the greater the extrusion index.

 Treatment and prognosis